 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Some medicines can make Fenoglide much less effective when taken at the same time.
 If you take any of the following medicines, take your this medicine dose 1 hour before or 4 to 6 hours after you take the other medicine.

 Tell your doctor about all your other medicines, especially:

 other cholesterol lowering medicines;

 This list is not complete.
-Other drugs may interact with fenofibrate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Fenoglide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.